-On June 14, 2021, the Board adopted a formal, written charter for the Governance and Nominating Committee that sets out the committee's composition, meetings, procedures, reporting, and responsibilities, which was revised and adopted by the Board of Directors in October 2023 and among other things, the charter requires the Board to appoint to the Governance and Nominating Committee at least three directors that are "independent" within the meaning of section 1.4 of Regulation 52-110 Respecting Audit Committees or any other applicable rules of securities regulatory authorities and stock exchanges.
+On June 14, 2021, the Board adopted a formal, written charter for the Governance and Nominating Committee that sets out the committee's composition, meetings, procedures, reporting, and responsibilities, which was revised and adopted by the Board of Directors in October 2023.
+The Governance and Nominating Committee Policy is available on the Corporation's website at www.cecorp.ca/wp-content/uploads/Governance-and-Nominating-Committee-Charter.pdf, and among other things, the charter requires the Board to appoint to the Governance and Nominating Committee at least three directors.
+All members of the Governance and Nominating Committee are to be "independent" directors of the Corporation within the meaning of section 1.4 of Regulation 52-110 Respecting Audit Committees or any other applicable rules of securities regulatory authorities and stock exchanges.
 Unless a Chair is elected by the Board, the members of the Committee may designate a Chair by a majority vote of all the Committee members.
 Decisions at Committee meetings are decided by a majority of votes cast.